 I once conducted an email survey of former members of the communal society called East Wind Community (EWC) asking exEWers (i.e., former or ex-members of East Wind) why they joined EWC and why they left.
-Nearly all the responders said essentially that they joined for idealistic reasons, like to live more ecologically in the country, or in a feminist, egalitarian society, or in a non-capitalist, non-authoritarian culture, and left for personal reasons, like to return to college, or to do kinds of work and develop careers not available in community, or to have and raise their children close to their supportive grandparents.
+Nearly all the responders said essentially that they joined for idealistic reasons, like to live more ecologically in the country, or in a feminist, egalitarian society, or in a non-capitalist, non-authoritarian culture, and left for personal reasons, like to return to college, to travel, or to do kinds of work and develop careers not available in community, or to have and raise their children close to their supportive grandparents.

 Other reasons for leaving at least communal society are to either find a partner with whom to have the kind of intimate relationship which one cannot find in the communal group, or once they have found such a partner in community, to leave and enjoy an exclusive nuclear-family relationship outside of community.
 The relationship issue, like the work-options issue, is partly a function of the size of the intentional community.
 In some ways, small communities or “cofamilies” of 3-to-9 mostly unrelated adults and children provide closer, more intimate lifestyles, while larger more impersonal communities may provide more opportunities for finding a partner.
-This partner-search is one of the primary reasons why people move from one communal group to another, then another, and another; community-hopping around the country or around the world.
+This partner-search is one of the primary reasons why people move from one group to another, then another, and another; community-hopping around the country or around the world.

 Some people spend their entire adult lives searching for or working to create the fabled “beloved community.”
 For some, community is the last resort, or their last great hope for a sense of belonging.
 Others do find something like utopia, or the best approximation of utopia they can help create, and live happily-ever-after in community.
-Yet some find that the trade-offs they have to make to live in community versus living in the outside world add up to simply too great a cost.

 A very common dynamic found in communitarianism is that people join when they have reached their rope’s end in the dominant culture, and have become thoroughly disgusted with the status quo of “the establishment.”
 Upon joining intentional community, they internalize communitarian values, and become heartened by experiencing that we humans really can live in harmony, cooperation, and mutual aid, sharing personal responsibility for self, society, and nature.
 This is such a positive revelation for many people that they then return to the outside world to apply what they have learned from their community experience, and subsequently make a positive impact upon that larger society, or at least become accepting enough of it to survive more-or-less happily within it, where-as previously they regarded that culture in the most negative way.
 Call this the “Pythagoras-Plato Effect,” named after two ancient Greek philosophers.

 The Greek philosopher Plato (427 to 347 B.C.E.) was living in Athens, Greece and becoming ever more disgusted with Athenian politics.
 He wanted out of the drama and so traveled to Italy to learn from the philosopher Pythagoras, the 6th century B.C.E. mathematician who discovered a geometric theorem named after him, and the mathematical ratios of musical intervals, and who first coined the term “philosopher” to mean “lover of wisdom.”
 Pythagoras had died about a century earlier, yet the work he had done and the cultures he had influenced were continuing his ideas about society and governance, which can be summarized as “philosopher kings,” which Plato later carried on.
-Pythagoras disliked popular sovereignty and democracy, yet he had learned other feminist values and ethics from a priestess at the Oracle of Delphi named Themistoclea.
-Pythagoras taught women as well as men in his school-community called “Homakoeion,” founded at Crotone in south Italy about 530 B.C.E., which is considered to be the first known intentional community in Western Civilization.
+Pythagoras disliked popular sovereignty and democracy, yet he had learned other feminist values and ethics from a priestess at the Oracle of Delphi named Aristokleia or Themistoclea.
+Pythagoras taught women as well as men in his school-community called “Homakoeion,” founded at Crotone in south Italy about 530 B.C.E., which is considered to be the first known intentional community in Western civilization.
 (Eisler, p.
 112; Harrison, p.
 646; Metcalf & Christian, p.
 671)

 Pythagoras was a superstar in his era, when wisdom and teaching was honored about as much as was strength in the warrior culture.
 Plato’s experience in Pythagorean community was so inspirational to him that he returned to Athens in 387 B.C.E. and started a philosophical school called “The Academy,” admitting, as did Pythagoras, female students.
 Plato wrote his political utopia The Republic in 375 B.C.E., still taught today in philosophy and political science classes.